 The partial apse contains parts of Deesis—John the Baptist standing and Jesus’ head.
 Between them appears a seraphim angel covered with eyes.
 The base of the apse contains three unidentified Church Fathers.
 A series of archangels (symbols of divine presence) line the entrance of the apse—the bust of Raphael under the arch, Uriel inside the red halo on the conch, and Gabriel with Michael standing on the edges of Deesis.

-The third appearance is outside the church nave, in an arched niche above the entrance.
+The fourth appearance is outside the church nave, in an arched niche above the entrance.
 The painting style is noticeably different.
 The figure of George is damaged but he wears a red cape, orange military gear, and green boots.
 His customary white horse has a braided tail.
 St. George and his horse trample upon the two-headed orange snake.
+Such imagery borrow from artistic styles of Seljuk Turks from the era.
 This icon was perhaps painted over an arcosolia burial niche, once elevated up the rock face but now damaged due to collapsed rock.

 An interesting and significant donor image appears on the west wall, opposite the apse.
 The two donors face St. George, an oversized figure with military attire.